Totesmehgoat/TotesMehGoat/README.md

 ## Objective
 <!--- Provide Objective - Remove this afterwards --->

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in information technology and support roles has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 <!--- [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards] --->